cpriyank/spark/content/posts/spark-joy.md

 Other way I define my purpose is to advance knowledge of humankind a tiny step further.
 Research is probably the way to do it.

-I can do it if all of these are true:
+I can do it if *all of the following* are true:

 - I get transformed from being dumb to overnight genius
 - actually know what I want to research